alexhunsley/video-image-tools/frightful_thumbnails/README.md

 |  `__b00`       | Every 4th image   |
 |  `__b000`      | Every 8th image   |

-And it works well for a Finder search that targets thumbnails for lots of videos -- in fact that's where it's quite powerful.
+And it works well for a file search that targets thumbnails for lots of videos -- in fact that's where it's quite powerful.

 As a convenience, the tool always names the first and last image in a sequence with a unique (longest) "boo" code.
-In practice, this means if you search files for a boo code like "__b00" and just keep adding on zeroes, eventually you will just see the first and last frames of the video(s) in your Finder/Explorer search scope.
+In practice, this means if you search files for a code like "__b00" and just keep adding on zeroes, eventually you will just see the first and last frames of the video(s) in your OS file search results.

 # Wider usage